AlaYousef/portfolio-project3/README.md

 4. Next select your region
 5. Click on the Create App button
 6. The next page is the project’s Deploy Tab.
 Click on the Settings Tab and scroll down to Config Vars
-7. Click Reveal Config Vars and enter port into the Key box and 8000 into the Value box and click the Add button
+7. Click Reveal Config Vars and enter POSRT into the Key box and 8000 into the Value box and click the Add button
-8. Click Reveal Config Vars again and enter CREDS into the Key box and the Google credentials into the Value box
+8. If there are credentiels click Reveal Config Vars again and enter CREDS into the Key box and the Google credentials into the Value box
 9. Next, scroll down to the Buildpack section click Add Buildpack select python and click Save Changes
 10. Repeat step 8 to add node.js. o Note: The Buildpacks must be in the correct order.
 If not click and drag them to move into the correct order
 11. Scroll to the top of the page and choose the Deploy tab